BeachArcade/TeamEthanProject/README.md

 Team Members: Ethan Chan(Team Leader), Ethan Hammond, and Sahil Mehra.

+Lexicon, tag splits, and tag analyses are stored in current existing graphs

 ## How To Run

 - Go into the `root` directory through command line